 At Meadlands Primary School, Pupil Premium funding is used to create and enhance further learning experiences for pupils from Nursery to Year 6.
 Many activities are planned to support school improvement priorities.
 Activities are based on a thorough evaluation of what steps must next be taken to increase opportunity and maximize experiences for our pupils, so that they are ambitious for their future lives and develop the skills needed to ensure success.
 At Meadlands, we dream big and our dreams for our children in receipt of the PPG funding have resulted in exceptional outcomes:

 OFSTED 2016.
 “Teachers identify early those children who need extra help to keep up with their peers and provide well-planned support.
 Differences between how well groups of pupils learn are small in most year groups and increasingly diminishing…Differences between the achievement of disadvantaged pupils and others are diminishing by the end of Year 2 and have disappeared by the end of Year 6.”

-And here are the outcomes: In 2016-17 100% of PPG children in Year 1 passed the national phonic test; by the end of KS2 the progress measures for PPG children at Meadlands was in line or higher than the national average figures for non-PPG children.
+And here are the outcomes: In 2017 and 2018 100% of PPG children in Year 1 passed the national phonic test.
+In 2017 by the end of KS2 the progress measures for PPG children at Meadlands was higher than the national average figures for non-PPG children and in 2018 this was true for Reading and Maths.
 This demonstrates the success of the funding as we close the progress and attainment gap, ensuring all children are well prepared and ready for the next stage in their education.